mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 hereafter referred to as "RTP-over-QUIC"), and describes ways to reduce the amount of RTCP traffic by leveraging state information readily available within a QUIC endpoint.
-This document also describes different options for implementing congestion control and rate adaptation for RTP over QUIC.
+This document also describes different options for implementing congestion control and rate adaptation for RoQ.

 This specification focuses on providing a secure encapsulation of RTP packets for transmission over QUIC.
 The expected usage is wherever RTP is used to carry